A cohomological approach to Ruelle-Pollicott resonances and speed of mixing of Anosov diffeomorphisms: Anisotropic de Rham cohomology and spectrum

 because each term of the first sum appears in the second one with opposite sign.
 The same computation, with $\omega\in\mathcal{C}^{p,q,l,k}$ replaced by $c\in \check{C}^k(M,\mathcal{U})$, gives $\delta\circ\delta=0.$ The equality $d\circ d=0$ is a trivial consequence of Lemma \ref{lemma_ex_derivative} and, by definition, $(\overline{d}^2\omega)(a_0,\dots,a_k)=d^2(\omega(a_0,\dots,a_k))=0.$ Next, $(\bar\delta\circ i(\omega))(a_0,a_1)=i(\omega)(a_1)-i(\omega)(a_0)=\omega-\omega=0.$ Moreover, $\bar d\circ j(c)(a_0,\dots,a_k)=d(c(a_0,\dots,a_k))=0,$ because $c(a_0,\dots,a_k)$ is a constant smooth function on $M$.
 This proves the first line of equalities.
 Let us show commutation properties.

 Similarly,

 Finally,

-This concludes the proof of Lemma \ref{lemma_Poincare}.
+This concludes the proof of Lemma \ref{lem_equalities}.

-As a consequence of Lemma \ref{lem_equalities}, we obtain the following commutative diagram.
-In particular, we underline that the first column contains the anisotropic de Rham cohomology complex $(\mathcal{C}^{p,q,*}(M),d)$, while the bottom row represents the \v{C}ech cohomology complex $(\check{C}^*(M,\mathcal{U}),\delta)$.

-The key idea of our proof is a zigzag argument which links closed non-exact elements of the first column to a closed non-exact elements of the bottom row, and vice versa.
-The next Lemma \ref{lemma_Poincare} is the tool we exploit to go through vertical arrows.
+\textit{STEP 2: The zigzag argument.}\\ We can now apply a zigzag procedure to link closed non-exact elements of the first column to a closed non-exact elements of the bottom row, and viceversa.
+We emphasize that at some point of the proof we need to go through the vertical arrows $\bar{d}$ in opposite direction, which morally represents an inversion of the exterior derivative $d$.
+The next Lemma \ref{lemma_Poincare} is the tool we need.
 In fact, we recall that, by classical results of differential geometry, every closed differential form is locally exact.
 This is an informal way of writing Poincaré's lemma.
 The following statement generalizes Poincaré's lemma to the context of our anisotropic Banach spaces.
 In particular, this is analogous to \cite[Lemma 5.15]{butterley-kiamari-liverani} where the authors proved that every closed 1-currents is, in a way, locally exact.

 \begin{lemma} Let $h\in\mathcal{C}^{p,q,0}$ be a closed 0-current.
-Then, for any $k=1,\dots,m,$ there exists $c_k\in\C,$ such that $\phi_k\cdot(h-c_k)=0.$ Let $\omega\in\mathcal{C}^{p,q,l}(M)$ be an $l$-current, for $l>0$.If $(d\omega)\phi_k=0$, then there exists $u_k\in\mathcal{C}^{p,q,l-1}(M)$ such that
+Then, for any $k=1,\dots,m,$ there exists $c_k\in\C,$ such that $\phi_k\cdot(h-c_k)=0.$ Let $\omega\in\mathcal{C}^{p,q,l}(M)$ be an $l$-current, for $l>0$.
+If $(d\omega)\phi_k=0$, then there exists $u_k\in\mathcal{C}^{p,q,l-1}(M)$ such that

 \end{lemma}